NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

            corr-search -80 -2 20 2

 The exact values to use with this option you'll have to discover yourself.
-The numbers right of ``corr-search`` represent the horizontal minimum boundary, vertical minimum boundary, horizontal maximum boundary, and finally the horizontal maximum boundary within which we will search for the disparity during correlation.
+These four numbers represent the horizontal minimum boundary, vertical minimum boundary, horizontal maximum boundary, and finally the horizontal maximum boundary within which we will search for the disparity during correlation.

-It can be tricky to select a good search range for the ``stereo.default`` file.
-That's why the best way is to let ``parallel_stereo`` perform an automated guess for the search range.
-If you find that you can do a better estimate of the search range, take look at the intermediate disparity images using the ``disparitydebug`` program to figure out which search directions can be expanded or contracted.
+It can be tricky to select a good search range.
+That's why the best way is to let ``parallel_stereo`` perform an automated determination.
+If you think that you can do a better estimate of the search range, take look at what search ranges ``stereo_corr`` prints in the log files in the output directory, and examine the intermediate disparity images using the ``disparitydebug`` program, to figure out which search directions can be expanded or contracted.
 The output images will clearly show good data or bad data depending on whether the search range is correct.

 The worst case scenario is to determine the search range manually.
-For example, for ISIS images, both images could be opened in ``qview`` and the coordinates of points that can be matched visually can be compared.
-Subtract line,sample locations in the first image from the coordinates of the same feature in the second image, and this will yield offsets that can be used in the search range.
-Make several of these offset measurements and use them to define a line,sample bounding box, then expand this by 50% and use it for ``corr-search``.
-This will produce good results in most images.
+The aligned ``L.tif`` and ``R.tif`` images (:numref:`outputfiles`) can be opened in ``stereo_gui`` (:numref:`stereo_gui`), and the coordinates of points that can be matched visually can be compared.
+Click on a pixel to have its coordinates printed in the terminal.
+Subtract row and column locations of a feature in the first image from the locations of the same feature in the second image, and this will yield offsets that can be used in the search range.
+Make several of these offset measurements (for example, for features at higher and then lower elevations), and use them to define a row and column bounding box, then expand this by 50% and use it for ``corr-search``.
+This will produce good results in most cases.

-Also, if you are using an alignment option, you'll instead want to make those disparity measurements against the written L.tif and R.tif files (see :numref:`outputfiles`) instead of the original input files.

 If the search range produced automatically from the low-resolution disparity is too big, perhaps due to outliers, it can be tightened